 This is the sharpest drop in traffic in aviation history, according to the International Air Transport Association (IATA).
 “Last year was a catastrophe.
 There is no other way to describe it,”said Alexandre de Juniac, the IATA director general and chief executive, in a statement.
 The pandemic has affected business travel more than the September 11 attacks and the 2008 financial crisis.

-The year before, however, was a golden one, according to Nicola Cox, the managing director of Midas Travel in London, which specialises in corporate travel.
+The year before, however, was a golden one, according to Nicola Cox, the managing director of Midas Travel in London, which specializes in corporate travel.
 “In 2019, business travel enjoyed a record year with companies expanding their global footprints and growing into new markets,” said Cox.
 “The pandemic had an instant impact on travel with governments seeking to best contain the virus.
-With constantly changing parameters including quarantines, red list countries, testing, and more recently hotel quarantine, travelling in general has become more complex, in the short term at least.”
-Reduced business travel has continued throughout this time, as it is a necessary part of some organisations, but it has required more paperwork and management, she said.
+With constantly changing parameters including quarantines, red list countries, testing, and more recently hotel quarantine, traveling, in general, has become more complex, in the short term at least.”
+Reduced business travel has continued throughout this time, as it is a necessary part of some organizations, but it has required more paperwork and management, she said.

-Travelling for business is older than Marco Polo and his treks along the old Silk Road, but it is an Australian airline that claims to have invented business class as we know it.
-In 1979, Qantas introduced Business Class, which offered wider seats than economy and cost 15% more.
-Travellers could also avail of priority boarding, better food and free drinks.
+Traveling for business is older than Marco Polo and his treks along the old Silk Road, but it is an Australian airline that claims to have invented business class as we know it.
+In 1979, Qantas introduced Business Class, which offered wider seats than the economy and cost 15% more.
+Travelers could also avail of priority boarding, better food, and free drinks.
 The concept of giving perks to premium customers was not new: separating First Class passengers from those in Economy was well established.
-Nor was it the first airline to offer special enticements to busy business travellers.
-Japan Airlines, KLM, Pan Am, Air France and British Airways all offered special privileges to those paying more for their seats.
+Nor was it the first airline to offer special enticements to busy business travelers.
+Japan Airlines, KLM, Pan Am, Air France, and British Airways all offered special privileges to those paying more for their seats.
 Thai Airlines even aimed their ads specifically at business people.
 Qantas, however, was the first to bring it all together in a neat package.

-The current reduced offering just isn’t as enjoyable for business travellers, according to Michelle Tanaka Chingoka, a London-based blogger and tour organiser with Tanaka Travels, who visited Positano in Italy in September 2020.
-“It wasn’t the first-class type experience I usually enjoy: from limited use of business lounges, to duty-free being closed and only having Boots pharmacy available,” she said.
-Another lockdown meant that her plans to take a group to Cuba had to be cancelled.
+The current reduced offering just isn’t as enjoyable for business travelers, according to Michelle Tanaka Chingoka, a London-based blogger and tour organizer with Tanaka Travels, who visited Positano in Italy in September 2020.
+“It wasn’t the first-class type experience I usually enjoy: from limited use of business lounges to duty-free being closed and only having Boots pharmacy available,” she said.
+Another lockdown meant that her plans to take a group to Cuba had to be canceled.
 “It was heart-wrenching to cancel our trip.
-After many months of planning, excitement had built up at the idea of immersing ourselves in the Cuban culture—and it was all just ripped apart overnight.”
+After many months of planning, the excitement had built up at the idea of immersing ourselves in the Cuban culture—and it was all just ripped apart overnight.”

 Not everyone wants to get back in the air.
-Alan Spurgeon of Hedgehog Digital, a marketing agency with offices in Bedford, Cornwall and Sao Paulo, Brazil, used to spend a lot of time travelling within the UK and overseas.
+Alan Spurgeon of Hedgehog Digital, a marketing agency with offices in Bedford, Cornwall, and Sao Paulo, Brazil, used to spend a lot of time traveling within the UK and overseas.
 “Since Covid struck, I have not set foot outside Cornwall,” he said.
-“I miss travelling and meeting people face-to-face.
-Still, now that it has become more acceptable to conduct business and manage staff remotely, I’m totally in favour of minimising business travel.
+“I miss traveling and meeting people face-to-face.
+Still, now that it has become more acceptable to conduct business and manage staff remotely, I’m totally in favor of minimizing business travel.
 Not only do I find myself with more time available to dedicate to the business, but travel costs have all but disappeared.
 So given a choice, I’m all for the end of business travel when it can be conducted remotely.”